Facebook to overhaul ad targeting to prevent discrimination

 Endlessly customizable ad targeting is Facebook’s bread and butter.
 The ads users see can be tailored down to the most granular details — not just where people live and what websites they visited recently, but whether they’ve gotten engaged in the past six months or share characteristics with people who have recently bought a BMW, even if they have never expressed interest in doing so themselves.
 It’s how they company made $56 billion in revenue last year.

+Last year, amid concerns over how it collects user data and in preparation for tighter privacy regulation in Europe, Facebook shut down an advertising product that allowed marketers to use data from people’s offline lives to target them on Facebook.
+Williamson said this caused some advertisers to change their plans.
+While so far Facebook’s ad revenue has not suffered, uncertainty over how well businesses will be able to target users in the future could spook the advertisers.

+“They will start to think, ‘are there any other types of targeting that are at risk?'” she said.

-Sheryl Sandberg, Facebook’s chief operating officer, would not say whether the changes will hurt the company’s advertising revenue.
+In a brief interview with The Associated Press, Facebook chief operating officer Sheryl Sandberg declined to say whether the changes will hurt the company’s advertising revenue.
 The most important thing, she said, was to protect Facebook’s users from discrimination.

 “Today’s changes mark an important step in our broader effort to prevent discrimination and promote fairness and inclusion on Facebook,” she said in a blog post Tuesday .
 “But our work is far from over.”